Naran (film): Music

 The film features original songs composed by Deepak Dev, lyrics were by Kaithapram Damodaran.
 The soundtrack album was released on 1 July 2007 by Manorama Music.
 Before that, a single, Ponnaryan, was released on 1 January 2005, composed by Sunny Joseph, written by O. N. V. Kurup and sung by K. J. Yesudas.
 The film was scored by Ouseppachan.
+The songs "Omal Kanmani" (Naran) and "Velmuruka" became trendsetters upon release.
+"Velmuruka" was choreographed by Prasanna.
+The song is often played on almost every Malayali occasion and it is frequently performed in local Ganamela in Kerala.

 Release

 Naran was released on 3 September 2005 prior to the Onam festival week in Kerala.